 As it happens, such a transition regulation was already proposed by the Commission in October 2019 to cover the CAP.
 This was not because of the delays in the MFF at the time, but in the light of the slow pace of negotiations on the CAP reform package proposed by the Commission in 2018.
 This slow pace was due to disruptions caused by the Brexit negotiations, elections to the European Parliament in the middle of 2019, as well as the failure until now to agree a budget framework for the coming period.
 All of this meant that the deadline for submission of national CAP Strategic Plans for approval by the Commission by 1 January 2020 could not be met.

 The Parliament’s AGRI Committee had intended to provide its opinion on this draft regulation in April with a vote scheduled in the whole Parliament in June which would allow negotiations to open with the Council of Agriculture Ministers.
 The position of the Council is not yet finalised and its working documents with proposed amendments are not available to the public.
-This schedule must now be put in doubt, making it less likely that Member State Agriculture Ministries will have time to design new schemes.
+However, decisions should be made by mid-2020 to allow Member States to make the necessary adaptations at national level.

 Many are of the view that it would make sense to extend the transition regulation for a two-year period given this uncertainty.
 In the COMAGRI rapporteur Elsi Katainen’s draft report, the Commission’s draft regulation is amended to extend the transition period to two years if MFF conclusions for the period 2021-2027 are not published in the Official Journal by the end of September.
 I suspect this amendment will be supported by the Committee and by the Parliament in plenary and will also find support in the Council.
 Given the delays and difficulties in finalising the MFF, a two-year transition must now be the most likely outcome.

 The CAP budget for direct payments in 2020